Let's debunk a dangerous myth right away: Not all fats are created equal and not all fat is unhealthy.

 15. Brussels Sprouts: 270 mg, 17% AI

-Most fruits and vegetables don't contain much, if any, fat.
+Most fruits and vegetables don't have much, if any, fat.
 Instead, they pack complex carbohydrates, fiber and other important nutrients.

 16. Avocados: 223 mg, 14% AI